Half-Cent Sales Tax Projects

 U.S. 1 Improvements

-U.S. Highway 1 is one of only three north-south state highway systems that traverse the City of Port St. Lucie.
-The corridor is a gateway into the eastern portion of the City and serves a substantial commercial district, including shopping, dining, and entertainment experiences.
-The current state of the landscaping and beautification of this multi-lane corridor is less than desirable and does not meet the City’s current standards.
+U.S. 1 is one of only three north-south state highway systems that traverse the City of Port St. Lucie.
+The corridor is a gateway into the eastern portion of the City and serves a substantial commercial district, including shopping, dining and entertainment experiences.
+Ensuring this vital corridor meets the City's current landscaping and beautification standards is vital.

-Completion of landscape and irrigation improvements along U.S. Highway 1 within the City limits, especially with the completion of Crosstown and the new roadway repaving, would provide for much needed beautification and enhancement of the City’s gateways and Commercial District, and could help spark economic development in the community
+Completion of landscape and irrigation improvements along U.S. 1 within the City limits provides for much-needed beautification and enhancement of the City’s gateways and commercial districts and could help spark economic development in the community.

-Shortly after voters approved the sales tax, Port St. Lucie City Council approved the creation of a seven-member Citizens Oversight Committee that ensures this revenue is spent and allocated according to the approved project list.
+Shortly after voters approved the sales tax, City Council approved the creation of the Citizens Oversight Committee that ensures this revenue is spent and allocated according to the approved project list.

 Past Meetings & Documents